Charity Grants

 The Spectacle Makers’ Charity (together with its founder member, The Worshipful Company of Spectacle Makers) is interested in developing mutually beneficial relationships with those that it supports.
 The impact of each grant made is very important to us.
 Honest reporting of outcomes and an analysis of the long-term benefits delivered by past projects will form a major part of our decision making if a benefiting charity decides to re-apply for funding.

 The Trustees meet four times a year.
-At each meeting throughout the year, Trustees will review grant applications with one of the following specific themes (information and support, non-UK healthcare and training, employment and education, wellbeing (arts, culture and sport).
+At each meeting throughout the year, the Trustees will review grant applications which fall within a specific theme.
+The four themes are: information and support; non-UK eye health care and training; employment and education; wellbeing.

-February meeting - consideration of grants with ‘information and support’ themes.
-Applications must be received by 3 January.
+11 February 2026 meeting - grants relating to Information and Support.
+Applications must be received by 2 January 2026.

-September meeting - consideration ‘employment and education’ themes.
-Applications must be received by 1 August.
+21 September 2026 meeting - applications relating to Employment and Education.
+Applications must be received by 31 July 2026.

 If you have a vision impairment and/or would have difficulty in submitting an online form, please call us on 020 7236 2932 and we will be pleased to suggest an alternative.